The 2023 PADI IDC Explained

 There are Theory exams on both your PADI IDC and your PADI IE so it’s a good idea to be up to be fully prepared.

-It’s been a while since you were last up to speed with theory, here are a couple of valuable courses that might help.
+It’s been a while since you were last up to speed with theory, get hold of some really current, up to date Mock Exams and practice, practice, practice!

 The PADI IDC digital crewpack - explained